al-niessner/DAWGIE/Python/dawgie/fe/README.md

 JSON object:
 - name: current state
+- ready: boolean indicating that the pipeline is ready to do work
-- status: active/inactive.
-When inactive, the name is indeterminate
+- status: active/entering/exiting

 ### Example